 In January 1884, the Austrian sailing vessel Cviet was on the way to Falmouth from the Caribbean with a cargo of wood used to produce dyes for textiles.
 On the approach to Cornwall, a strong gale swept away the cargo from the deck and left the ship unmanageable.
 The captain made a run for the shore before the ship sank, and nearly made it to Porthleven harbour but was driven ashore on the rocks to the east of the pier.
 The captain, bowswain and a seaman drowned attempting to reach the shore and are buried at Porthleven church.

-The monument is to the many seamen who died in wrecks along this stretch of coast and many of whom are buried on the cliffs.
+The cliff-side cross is a memorial to the many seamen who died in wrecks along this stretch of coast, many of whom are buried on the cliffs.
 Following the wreck of the HMS Anson, Thomas Grylls, the MP for Helston, put forward an Act of Parliament that bodies washed ashore should be buried in consecrated ground, and the Act was passed into law in 1808.
+Prior to this date is was normal practice to bury any bodies washed ashore in graves on the clifftops.
+These may have been marked with a wooden cross at the time but any markings are now lost.

 Sea beet is also known as "wild spinach" and is the ancestor of sugar beet, beetroot and Swiss chard.
 It can be eaten raw or cooked.
 The leaves are at their best during March and April and become tougher as the year goes on.